 We’re proud to represent the motorcyclists of Maryland.
-We understand that most motorcyclists are responsible and safe drivers who deserve to have their rights protected.
-With our help, you may recover compensation for lost wages, loss of future earnings, medical expenses, pain and suffering, and property damage.
+We understand that most motorcyclists are riders who prioritize their safety and deserve to have their rights protected.
+With our help, you may be able to recover damages, or compensation, to recover lost wages, loss of future earnings, medical expenses, pain and suffering, and property damage.

 Baltimore Motorcycle Accident Statistics

-Motorcycle accidents can occur when anyone acts negligently.
-Maryland is no different.
-The Maryland Department of Transportation released a report that details crash data from 2012-2016.
-Maryland motorcycle accidents averaged 1,153 injury crashes, 67 fatal crashes, and 361 property damage crashes from 2012-2016.
+Motorcycle wrecks can occur when anyone acts negligently on the road.
+Wrecks in Baltimore or anywhere in Maryland are no different.
+The Maryland Department of Transportation released a report that details crash data in our state from 2012-2016.
+Maryland motorcycle accidents averaged 1,153 injury crashes, 67 fatal crashes, and 361 property damage crashes between the years 2012-2016.

-Baltimore has its own data for motorcyclists in the city.
+Baltimore has its own data for motorcycle collisions within the city.
+Here are some facts from that data:

 - Baltimore has had an average of 212 motorcycle crashes from 2012-2016.